mikeryanmay/mikeryanmay.github.io/pages/research.md

 {% include image_modal.html
 	url="/assets/img/rate_comparison.png"
 	description="Posterior distribution of rate of evolution in reefs divided by rate of evolution off of reefs for trophic characters of Haemulid (grunt) fishes.
 Yellow density is for the model without accommodating background-rate variation; blue is for the model that accommodates background-rate variation.
-Failing to accommodate background-rate variation leads to a 5-fold overestimate of this ratio." dim="65%"
+Failing to accommodate background-rate variation leads to a 5-fold overestimate of this ratio.
+From May and Moore 2020 <u>Syst.
+Biol.</u>" dim="65%"
 	id="musscrat"
 %}